CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Wondering if you can eat certain foods to increase milk supply?
 Actually, it’s possible!
 There are several foods (and drinks) that have anecdotally been said to help get your milk flowing.
 And of course, these foods can be used in addition to other ways to increase milk supply, like pumping and taking supplements (just talk to your doctor first!).
 Here are some of the best foods to increase milk supply:

 • Oatmeal.
 You can’t go wrong with oatmeal, since it’s both delicious and filling.
-“Quick oats, regular oats, steel-cut oats—oatmeal in all forms is said to increase milk supply,” O’Connor says.
+“Quick oats, regular oats, steel-cut oats—oatmeal in all forms is said to increase milk supply,” says Leigh Anne O’Connor, IBCLC, a board-certified lactation consultant based in New York City.
 “People of some cultures even blend oats with water, then strain the oats from the water and use the remaining milky water as a supply-boosting drink.”

 • Flaxseed.
-Thanks to their omega content, flax seeds are among the best ways to increase milk supply.
+Thanks to their omega content, flax seeds are among the best foods to increase milk supply.

 • Pumpkin.
-Fall might be the season of milk production for you, as research has show that consumption of pumpkin is correlated with an uptick in supply.
+Fall might be the season of milk production for you, as research has shown that consumption of pumpkin is correlated with an uptick in supply.

 • Fennel.
 Eat it raw, sautéed or roasted, and reap the rewards.
 Fennel has been shown to increase milk supply.